Bruhatt-Rao/Simple-Neural/README.md

 ## Usage

-To train and test the neural network, run:
+To run an example that trains the XOR problem run these commands:

 ```sh
 python main.py